mozilla/addon-sdk/packages/api-utils/docs/loader.md

 Module exposes low level API for creating [CommonJS module][CommonJS Modules] loaders.
 Code is intentionally authored such that it can be consumed in a several ways:

-1. It can be loaded as regular script tag in a documents that have [system principals][]:
+1. It can be loaded as a regular script tag in a documents that have [system principals][]:

         <script type='application/javascript' src='resource://gre/modules/loader.js'></script>

-Note that script will expose single `loader` object containing all of the API functions described in this document.
+Note that the script will expose a single `loader` object containing all of the API functions described in this document.

 2. It can be loaded as [JSM style module][]:

         let { Loader, Require, unload } = Components.utils.import('resource://gre/modules/loader.js');

-3. It can be required as commonjs module from module loaded in loader itself:
+3. It can be required as a CommonJS module from a module loaded in loader
+itself:

         let { Loader, Require, unload } = require('toolkit/loader');